Call for funding proposals

 Anti-Racism Capacity-Building Fund

-The City of Calgary is launching an anti-racism capacity-building call for funding proposals to support collaborative, community-based capacity-building initiatives that work to undo systemic racism.
-There is up $600,000 in funding available.
+The City of Calgary launched an anti-racism capacity-building call for funding proposals to support collaborative, community-based capacity-building initiatives that work to undo systemic racism.
+There was up $600,000 in funding available.
 The Calgary Foundation and the United Way of Calgary and Area have contributed an additional $350,000 to The City’s $250,000 to support this work.

 Emergency Resiliency Fund